notmike101/notmike101/README.md

 ###

-👨‍💻 My personal website and notable projects are available at https://mikeorozco.dev
+👨‍💻 My personal website (that I should update more often than I do) and notable projects are available at https://mikeorozco.dev

 ###